-On March 30, 2021, the Company delisted from the TSX Venture Exchange and listed on the Canadian Securities Exchange ("CSE), trading under the symbol "HEAT".
+On March 30, 2021, the Company voluntarily delisted from the TSX Venture Exchange and listed on the Canadian Securities Exchange ("CSE), trading under the symbol "HEAT".
 Concurrent with the new listing on the CSE, the Company changed its name from Hillcrest Petroleum Ltd. to Hillcrest Energy Technologies Ltd.

-The Company is subject to several categories of risk associated with development of clean energy technologies and its existing oil and gas business.
-Among the factors that have a direct bearing on the Company's prospects are uncertainties inherent in technology product development; intellectual property risks including litigation; access to additional capital; changes in the price of oil and gas; availability and cost of services and equipment; and the presence of competitors with greater financial resources and capacity.
+The Company is subject to several categories of risk associated with the development of clean energy technologies.
+Among the factors that have a direct bearing on the Company's prospects are uncertainties inherent in technology product development; intellectual property risks including litigation; access to additional capital; inflation and supply chain risks; availability and cost of labour, services and equipment; and the presence of competitors with greater financial resources and capacity.